Teramid/ToDoList/README.md

 # ToDoList

 A ToDoList application is written in **Python** using the **PyQt6** and **sqlite3** libraries.
 It allows users to select a time range for tasks and displays them on a calendar.
 All changes made are saved to a .db file.
 The application also provides options to customize the appearance and set an exit button.
 When the program is minimized, it is hidden in the system tray.

-The FixPath.py file, when run, creates a .pyw file that contains the full file paths.
-This allows you to run the application without the need to use the console.

 ![app1](https://github.com/Teramid/ToDoList/assets/81380951/a992999b-a85b-4319-9709-1fdf783df410)
 ![app1_5](https://github.com/Teramid/ToDoList/assets/81380951/70a5de3a-b3b8-49b4-af21-4d825c1b6bb9)